WillHTam/simple-aws-guide/readme.md

 ### Famous 20-minute Install
 - `wget https://wordpress.org/latest.tar.gz` Get WP
 - `tar -xzf latest.tar.gz` and there should be a 'wordpress' folder if you `ls`
-- `mysql -u root -p` if to access the MySQL terminal
+- `mysql -u root -p` to access the MySQL terminal
     - See commands here to create non-root db.
 Be aware of single-quotes vs backticks
     - CREATE USER 'mister-wp-user'@'localhost' IDENTIFIED BY 'yourstrongpassword';
     - CREATE DATABASE \`wp-db-name\`;